Well-posedness of a system of SDEs driven by jump random measures: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:system}, we present the system of SDEs, the assumptions on the coefficients, {and an example of a possible application in financial modeling}.
-The main existence and uniqueness results and their proofs are given in Section \ref{sec:main result}.
-The proof of the technical lemma are left to Appendix in Section \ref{sec: key lemma}.
+In Section \ref{sec:system}, we present our system of SDEs, the assumptions on the coefficients, {and an example of a possible application in financial modeling}.
+The main well-posedness result and its proof are given in Section \ref{sec:main result}.
+The proofs of the auxiliary lemmas are left to the Appendix in Section \ref{sec: key lemma}.